tijs/atproto-to-fediverse/README.md

 6. Connect your Mastodon account by entering your instance URL
 7. Complete the setup - that's all!

-#### Setup Status Checklist

-The landing page now shows a helpful checklist that tells you:

-- ✅ Which environment variables are configured
-- ❌ Which environment variables still need to be set
-- 📋 Overall setup progress
-- ⚠️ Any security or configuration issues

-This makes it much easier to see what still needs to be done before your bridge can start working.

 ## Usage

 Once configured, the service runs automatically: